tmanspace/resources-app3/README.md

 # Resources app

 ## About
 Dummy application to know more about Vue 3 features.
-Watching the course and learning Vue 3
+Watching the course and learning Vue 3.
+Also practicing work with git for education purposes!

 ## Project setup
 ```